Inference under Covariate-Adaptive Randomization with Imperfect Compliance

 Assumption \ref{ass:1} requires the underlying data distribution to be i.i.d., i.e., $Q_{n} = Q^n$, where $Q$ denotes the common marginal distribution of $(Y_i(1),Y_i(0),D_i(0),D_i(1),Z_i)$.
 In addition, the assumption imposes several requirements on $Q$.
 Assumption \ref{ass:1}(a) demands that the potential outcomes have finite second moments, which is important to develop our asymptotic analysis.
 Assumption \ref{ass:1}(b) requires all strata to be relevant.
 Assumption \ref{ass:1}(c) corresponds to \citet[Condition 2]{angrist/imbens:1994}, and imposes the standard ``no defiers'' or ``monotonicity'' condition that is essential to identify the LATE.
 In other words, this condition implies that there are no participants who will decide to defy the treatment assignment, i.e., decide to both adopt the treatment when assigned to the control and decide to adopt the control when assigned to treatment.
 To interpret Assumption \ref{ass:1}(d), we note that Lemma \ref{lem:P_type_representation} provides the following expression of the probability of each type of participant conditional on the stratum $s \in \mathcal{S}$:

 By \eqref{eq:pi_defns}, Assumption \ref{ass:1}(d) imposes that every stratum has a non-trivial amount of participants who will decide to comply with the assigned treatment status.
-This corresponds to a strata-specific version of the requirement in \citet[Condition 1]{angrist/imbens:1994}.
+This corresponds to a strata-specific version of the so-called ``relevance condition'' imposed in \citet[Condition 1]{angrist/imbens:1994}.

 Next, we describe our assumptions on the treatment assignment mechanism.
 As explained earlier, we focus our analysis on CAR, i.e., on randomization schemes that first stratify according to baseline covariates and then assign treatment status to as to achieve ``balance'' within each stratum.
 To describe our assumption more formally, we require some further notation.
-Let $A^{(n)} = \{A_i~:i=1,\dots,n\}$ denote the vector of treatment assignments.
+Let $A^{(n)} = (A_i:i=1,\dots,n)$ denote the vector of treatment assignments.
 For any $s \in \mathcal{S}$, let $\pi_A(s) \in (0,1)$ denote the ``target'' proportion of participants to assign to treatment in stratum $s$, determined by the researcher implementing the RCT.
 Also, let

 denote the number of participants assigned to treatment in stratum $s$, and let